hafidaso/Educational_Tutor_AI_Assistant_Code_Walkthrough/README.md

 # Educational Tutor AI Assistant

-An AI-powered educational assistant that helps learners improve skills like French, English, programming, or data analytics.
-The assistant includes features such as interactive quizzes, flashcards, real-time grammar correction, and project-based guidance in topics like Python, SQL, or Tableau.
+In this walkthrough, we'll go through the code to build an Educational Tutor AI Assistant using Google's Gemini language model.
+The assistant will include features like generating quizzes, creating flashcards, providing grammar corrections, and offering project guidance.

 ## Table of Contents
 - [Project Overview](#project-overview)